Section 3: Determination

 - Valuation pages

 Council Tax is a property based tax payable in respect of domestic dwellings.
-Liability to pay council tax will, in the main, fall on the occupier.
-Although where tenants and landlords live in the same chargeable dwelling the liability falls on the landlord.
-Each separately identifiable “hereditament” or “rateable unit” will be banded and listed in the Council Tax list and the occupier billed by the local authority based on the banding assigned to the dwelling.
+Liability to pay council tax will usually be the responsibility of the occupier.
+Although where tenants and landlords live in the same chargeable dwelling the landlord is usually liable.
+Each separately identifiable “rateable unit” known as a “hereditament” will be banded and listed in the Council Tax list and the occupier billed by the billing authority based on the banding assigned to the dwelling.
 There are eight bands and Council Tax is based on what the property would have sold for on 1st April 1991.

-The Rent Act 1977 states that any sums payable by the tenant to the landlord in respect of Council Tax should be included in the registered rent even where those sums are separate from the sums payable for the occupation of the dwelling house or are payable under separate agreements (Section 71).
+The Rent Act 1977 (Section 71) states that any amount payable by the tenant to the landlord in respect of Council Tax should be included in the registered rent even where those sums are separate from the amount payable for the occupation of the dwelling house or are payable under separate agreements.

-The object of the statutory disregards in s70 of the Rent Act is to prevent tenants paying higher rents as a result of improvement works carried out at their own expense.
-The key test to apply is whether the tenants or someone else directly on their behalf paid for the work or commissioned it;, for example if the tenant’s son or daughter paid for the work it would generally be treated it as a tenant’s improvement.
+The statutory disregards in s70 of the Rent Act prevent tenants paying higher rents because of improvement works carried out at their own expense in addition to any contractual liability they may have.
+The key test to apply is whether the tenants or someone else directly on their behalf paid for the work or commissioned it; for example if the tenant’s son or daughter paid for the work it would be treated it as a tenant’s improvement.

-There is no requirement under s70 to disregard any repair or improvement carried out by or on behalf of the landlord, irrespective of the source of funding though assistance to the landlord through the various schemes has to be weighed against exemption under the Maximum Fair Rents Order.
+There is no requirement under s70 to disregard any repair or improvement carried out by or on behalf of the landlord, irrespective of the source of funding though assistance to the landlord through the various schemes must be considered against exemption under the Maximum Fair Rents Order.

 Where work is done through another agency such as social services

-Local authority social service departments often ‘do’ work to help people with disabilities to adapt their homes to meet their special needs.
+Social Services often carry outwork to help people with disabilities to adapt their homes to meet their special needs.
 Rent officers may come across a situation where they are told social services have provided a ground floor WC or shower-room and so on.
 Usually social services have not ‘done’ the work at all.
-A contractor approved by social services may have done the work but generally social services have made a grant to the tenant for the work to be done.
+A contractor approved by social services may have done the work but social services have made a grant to the tenant for the work to be done.
 So the tenant has ‘paid’ for the work, albeit with money provided by the local authority.
 In this case rent officers should treat the work as a tenant’s improvement and disregard it when assessing a fair rent.

 Landlord improvements with grant assistance